 The dynamism of differentiation over time

-The annoying little problem with differentiation is that it doesn’t always last forever.
+The problem with differentiation is that it doesn’t always last forever.
 It’s a dynamic force which changes over time thanks to industry trends, responses from your competitors and advancements in technology.
 What’s different and potent today might be ordinary and impotent tomorrow.

 Differentiators derived from your unique value chain can make replicating your product’s successes more difficult for your competitors but feature-based differentiation is far less resilient.